r1cc4r2o/ShadowMe/README.md

 ```

 ## Contributing

+We have made our implementation publicly available, and we welcome anyone who would like to join us and contribute to the project.
 ### Contact
 If you have suggestions or ideas for further improvemets please contact us.
 - riccardo tedoldi: [@riccardotedoldi](https://www.instagram.com/riccardotedoldi/)